Skip to main content

 Availability

 • Workspace-scoped only.
 A master key authenticates calls within the single workspace it was generated in.
-Organization-level master keys — a single credential spanning every workspace in an organization — are coming soon.
+For a credential that spans every workspace in an organization, see Organization API key below.

 Permissions and access control